Digital Transcription Graduate Student, Special Collections, UMD Libraries

 - Must have basic computer skills including thorough knowledge of MS office products and knowledge of how to navigate archival management systems.

-- Candidate must hold or currently be working towards: an ALA-accredited Master's degree in library science with an emphasis on archives/special collections; OR a master's degree in American history, American studies, or other related discipline.
+- Candidate must hold or currently be working towards: an ALA-accredited Master's degree in library science with an emphasis on archives/special collections; OR a master's degree in American history, American studies, English, or other related discipline.

 - Experience working with archival materials either as a researcher or in an archives/special collections setting as a student/staff employee.